ni/measurement-plugin-python/examples/README.md

 Example measurements are available in the `examples` directory of the `measurementlink-python` Git repository.
 (That's this directory.)
 You can download the examples by cloning the Git repository or downloading the appropriate source code zip file.

-> **Note**
+> **Warning**
-> The `main` branch on GitHub is under active development.
-Example measurements in the `main` branch may require unreleased versions of InstrumentStudio and MeasurementLink, due to new features and `.measui` format changes.
+> Example measurements in the `main` branch of the Git repository may require unreleased versions of InstrumentStudio and MeasurementLink, due to new features and `.measui` format changes.

 Download the appropriate examples for the MeasurementLink version that you are using:
 - MeasurementLink 2023 Q1: [[repository]](https://github.com/ni/measurementlink-python/tree/releases/1.0/examples) [[zip file]](https://github.com/ni/measurementlink-python/releases/tag/1.0.1)